mikeyamamoto/electroncash-docs/coldstorage.rst

 Create a watching-only version of your wallet
 ---------------------------------------------

-On your online machine, open up Electrum and select File -> New/Restore.
+On your online machine, open up Electron Cash and select File -> New/Restore.
 Enter a name for the wallet and select "Restore a wallet or import keys".